Solid-State NMR Experiment

 Light adjustment is mandatory every time after you inserted a sample in either probe or benchtop spinner.

-1.1 Put Sample in the Probe and Insert the Probe in the Magnet
+1.1 Put Sample in the Probe

-• Close the probe cover;
+• Close the probe shield.
+Reconnect the temperature control cable.

 • In MASCONT: